 ].
 Major locations where state park facilities will be developed following the Bear Creek Lake Recreation Area include the confluence of the St. Francis and Mississippi rivers and the Storm Creek Lake Recreation Area.
 The 550-acre state park will encompass approximately 2.4 percent of the forest’s total 22,600-acres, forest lands that stretch along Crowley’s Ridge and border the Mississippi River.
 The state park areas will serve as recreation sites within the forest while the Forest Service will continue managing the forest and its resources.
 The St. Francis is the only national forest that touches the Mississippi River.

 From Marianna, follow Ark.
 1B to Ark.
-44 (The Great River Road/Crowley's Ridge Parkway) and go six miles southeast to the Bear Creek Lake Recreation Area.
+44 (The Great River Road/Crowley's Ridge Parkway) and go three miles southeast to the visitor center, six miles to the Bear Creek Lake Recreation Area.